 Prevent slips, trips, and falls while walking on job sites in wet and icy weather.

-- Wear slip-resistant footwear that has good traction (utilizes cleats such as yaktrax, etc., as needed.)
+- Wear slip-resistant footwear with good traction (utilize cleats such as Yaktrax, etc. as needed)

 - Avoid shoes with smooth soles